DeborahVolpe/Grover-Adaptive-Search/README.md

 # Grover Adaptive Search

-Engineering Grover Adaptive Search: Exploring the Degrees of Freedom for Efficient QUBO Solving

-L. Giuffrida, D. Volpe, G.A.
-Cirillo, M. Zamboni and G. Turvani

-published in 30 September 2022 on IEEE Journal on Emerging and Selected Topics in Circuits and Systems
+L. Giuffrida, D. Volpe, G. A. Cirillo, M. Zamboni and G. Turvani, "Engineering Grover Adaptive Search: Exploring the Degrees of Freedom for Efficient QUBO Solving," in IEEE Journal on Emerging and Selected Topics in Circuits and Systems, 2022 September 30,
+doi: 10.1109/JETCAS.2022.3202566.

 ## Getting started